YINI-lang/YINI-spec/YINI-Specification.md

 Also if value is missing in member, then that member is treated as NULL.

 ## 9. List Literals
+Lists in YINI correspond to what are called _Arrays_ in JSON and serve the same purpose as arrays in many programming languages (e.g., in JavaScript).

 YINI supports two ways to define lists:
 - **Bracketed List Notation** - A single-line style using `=` and square brackets `[ ]`, similar as in JSON.
 - **Colon-Based List Notation** - A more human-friendly, optionally multi-line style using `:` and no brackets.